Rev. Vernon "Bo" McGuffee II

 Statement of Faith

-Whenever someone goes through the process of entering the ministry in the PC(USA), they have to write a “Statement of Faith”, which is presented to the presbytery for review.
+Whenever someone goes through the process of entering the ministry in the Presbyterian Church (U.S.A.), they have to write a “Statement of Faith”, which is presented to the presbytery for review.
 When you’re a candidate, it’s quite scary.
 You never know how tough they are going to be on you while you stand there for any and all questions.

-It has been more than a decade since I wrote mine.
-Unfortunately, I don’t even have a copy of it anymore.
+It has been nearly two decades since I wrote mine.
+Unfortunately, I don’t have a copy of it anymore.
 But that just means I have the opportunity to write a new one.
 It’s a great exercise that I recommend to anyone, not just ministry candidates, as it gives you the opportunity think deeply, reflect on, and find language for where you are in your spiritual journey.